Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness: Setup and finite-sample results

+The results in \Cref{sec:optim-estim-cis} and \Cref{lipschitz_optimal_thm} show how to construct \ac{RMSE}-optimal linear estimators, and the shortest \ac{FLCI} based on a linear estimator.
+Are these results useful, or do they overly restrict the class of procedures?

+For estimation, \Cref{theorem:donoho-minimax-efficiency} in \Cref{sec:gener-setup-results} shows that the estimator $\hat{L}_{\delta_{\RMSE}}$ achieving the lowest \ac{RMSE} in the class of linear estimators is also highly efficient among all estimators: one cannot reduce the \ac{RMSE} by more than 10.6\% by considering non-linear estimators in general, and, in particular applications, its efficiency can be shown to be even higher.

-The results in \Cref{sec:optim-estim-cis} and \Cref{lipschitz_optimal_thm} show how to construct the shortest FLCI based on a linear estimator.
-One may, however, worry that only considering fixed-length CIs based on linear estimators is too restrictive: the length of a fixed-length CI is determined by the least-favorable function in $\mathcal{F}$ (that maximizes the potential bias), which may result in CIs that are ``too long'' when $f$ turns out to be smooth.
-Consequently, one may prefer a variable-length CI that optimizes its expected length over a class of smoother functions $\mathcal{G}\subset\mathcal{F}$ (while maintaining coverage over the whole parameter space), especially if this leads to substantial reduction in expected length when $f\in\mathcal{G}$.
-When such a CI also simultaneously optimizes its length over all of $\mathcal{F}$, it is referred to as ``adaptive''.
-A related concern is that implementing our CIs in practice requires the user to explicitly specify the parameter space $\mathcal{F}$, which typically involves specification of smoothness constants such as the Lipschitz constant $C$ if $\mathcal{F}=\FLip(C)$.
-This rules out data-driven procedures that try to implicitly or explicitly estimate $C$ from the data.
+For \acp{FLCI}, an even stronger result obtains, addressing two concerns.
+First, their length is determined by the least-favorable function in $\mathcal{F}$ (that maximizes the potential bias), which may result in \acp{CI} that are ``too long'' when $f$ turns out to be smooth.
+Consequently, one may prefer a variable-length \ac{CI} that optimizes its expected length over a class of smoother functions $\mathcal{G}\subset\mathcal{F}$ (while maintaining coverage over all of $\mathcal{F}$), especially if this leads to substantial reduction in expected length when $f\in\mathcal{G}$.
+When such a \ac{CI} also simultaneously achieves near-optimal length over all of $\mathcal{F}$, it is referred to as ``adaptive.''
+A related second concern is that implementing our \acp{CI} in practice requires the user to explicitly specify the parameter space $\mathcal{F}$, which in the case $\mathcal{F}=\FLip(C)$ includes the Lipschitz constant $C$ and the norm $\normx{\cdot}$.
+This rules out data-driven procedures that try to implicitly or explicitly pick $C$ or the norm using the data.